kwalczak80/Speedy-cars/README.md

 ![Book test drive user not logged in](docs/images/existing-features/book-test-drive/book-test-drive-user-not-logged-in.JPG)

-If the user is logged in, the **Book test drive** button will be visible below the sales executive person card.
+If the user is logged in, the **Book test drive** button will be visible below the sales executive's name card.

 ![Book test drive user logged in](docs/images/existing-features/book-test-drive/book-test-drive-user-logged-in.JPG)

-When the user clicks on the **Book test drive** button a modal window will be opened.
+When the user clicks on the **Book test drive** button, a modal window will be opened.
 The user must provide additional information in order to complete the test drive booking process.
 The following fields can be seen in the modal window:

 - Car - this field is automatically populated and cannot be modified(read-only)
 - Name - this field is automatically populated.
 The user name is pulled from the database and cannot be modified(read-only)
 - Email - this field is automatically populated if the user provided an email address during registration.
 If not, the user can enter their email address at this stage.
 This is a required field to complete the booking process.
 - Phone - the user must enter their phone number in order to complete the booking process.
 This is also a required field.
 - Date - the user must select the date when they want to book a test drive.
 By default, this field always shows the current date.
-Important - if the user selects a date that is in the past, the booking process will be cancelled and an appropriate error message will be displayed on the screen(please read about the messages system below).
+Important - if the user selects a date that is in the past, the booking process will be cancelled and an appropriate error message will be displayed on the screen(please read about the message system below).

 ![Book test drive modal](docs/images/existing-features/book-test-drive/book-test-drive-modal.JPG)